 Instead of getting rid of the jar, Charlie invites the entire town to come to his home and guess what is in his mystery jar.
-One man asks is it an octopus, while another wonders if it is male or female.
-The townspeople are in awe and just sit and look at it, They eventually disagree over the color of the hair and eyes.
+One man asks if it is an octopus, while another wonders if it is male or female.
+The townspeople are in awe and just sit and look at it disagreeing over the color of the hair and eyes.
 Charlie says perhaps it's a man who sunk into a muck hole of the nearby swap who was shrunken and perhaps it is someone they all know.

-Meanwhile, Charlie is sinking fast and crying out.
-Finally, when the muck is up to his neck, farmer Hill gets the attention of the swamp man Jadu completes his poetic dissertation as if nothing at all is wrong, and saves farmer Hill.
+Meanwhile, Charlie is sinking fast and crying out for help.
+Finally, when the muck is up to his neck, farmer Hill gets the attention of the swamp man after Jahdoo completes his poetic dissertation as if nothing at all is wrong, and saves farmer Hill.

 When Charlie makes it back home, Thedy is waiting to tell him a story.
 She got a ride into town and talked to the carney who sold Charlie the jar.
 She says the man laughed at how some dumb farmer paid $12.00 for what was worth only about $3.00.
 She goes on to say the carney told her that the jar contains paper, clay, wire, yarn cotton, string, and babydoll eyes.

-When the program comes back on, all the townspeople are assembled in the Hill livingroom and Charlie is serving them watermelon.
-He takes a cover off the jar and asks his friends and neighbors to tell him what they see.
+When the program comes back on after a commercial, all the townspeople are assembled in the Hill livingroom and Charlie is serving them watermelon.
+He takes a cover off the jar and asks his friends and neighbors to tell him what they see inside.
 They remark that the hair used to be red and now is brown.
-One notices that the eyes changed from green to blue, while another says they were always blue.
+One onlooker notices that the eyes changed from green to blue, while another says they were always blue.
 A little girl goes to the jar to take a closer look and says she sees a ribbon.
 She spells the letters to her mother who exclaims that they spell Thedy Sue Hill.

-The woman runs to her daughter and as she pulls her back from the mystery jar she screams along with others that Thedy is in the jar.
-Charlie Hill rocks in his chair with his arms crossed and a satisfied look on his face.
+The woman runs to her daughter and as she pulls her back from the mystery jar she screams along with others that Thedy (her head) is in the jar.
+Charlie Hill is shown seated in a rocking chair, rocking back and forth with his arms crossed and a satisfied look on his face.
 I enjoyed the suspense of wondering what was in the jar and then was disappointed that it only contained household items.